plpla/DeepCCS/README.md

  * Tensorflow
  * Keras

-To install, simply perform the following command using a terminal:
+To install, go to the `core` directory and simply perform the following command using a terminal:

     python setup.py install